 Many warehouses rely on legacy systems based on outdated warehouse management tools – Excel, paper, and home-grown systems – to manage warehouse operations.
 It’s understandable why.
 As the old saying goes, “If it ain’t broke, don’t fix it.”
 However, as scalability, speed, and order accuracy become increasingly important to compete in today’s logistics industry, often these legacy systems can’t consistently meet customer service level agreements.
 That’s why now is the time to consider migrating to a modern warehouse management system (WMS) to save labor hours, enable growth, and cut costs.
-Let’s consider the types of legacy systems, the advantages of a WMS, and pro tips to successfully migrate from legacy warehouse management processes to more efficient warehouse management system.
+Let’s consider the types of legacy systems, the advantages of a WMS, and pro tips to successfully migrate from legacy warehouse management processes to a more efficient warehouse management systems.

 Why Migrate?
 The Challenges with Legacy Warehouse Systems